kirankumargonti/kirankumargonti/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 💻&nbsp; 1+ years experienced React Developer with hands-on experience in identifying web-based user interactions along with designing & implementing highly responsive user interface components by deploying React concepts.
+- 💻&nbsp; 2+ years experience as Frontend Developer (Next Js) with hands-on experience in identifying web-based user interactions along with designing & implementing highly responsive user interface components by deploying React concepts.
 Proficient in translating designs & Website wireframes into high-quality code, and writing application interface code via JavaScript and ReactJS workflows.
 Adept at monitoring & maintaining front-end performance and troubleshooting & debugging the same to bolster overall performance

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Graduated in Computer Science and Engineering at Guru Nanak Institute of Technology, Hyderabad.